 - B. Qualifications: - 1.
 Only products of reputable manufacturers as determined by the Engineer are acceptable. - 2.
 All Contractors and subcontractors shall employ only workmen who are skilled in their trades.
 At all times, the number of apprentices at the job site shall be less than or equal to the number of journeymen at the job site. - C. Compliance with Codes, Laws, Ordinances: - 1.
-Conform to all requirements of the City of Polk City, Iowa Codes, Laws, Ordinances and other regulations having jurisdiction over this installation. - 2.
+Conform to all State of Iowa codes. - 2.
 If there is a discrepancy between the codes and regulations and these specifications, the Engineer shall determine the method or equipment used. - 3.
 If the Contractor notes, at the time of bidding, any parts of the drawings or specifications that do not comply with the codes or regulations, he shall inform the Engineer in writing, requesting a clarification.
 If there is insufficient time for this procedure, he shall submit with his proposal a separate price to make the system comply with the codes and regulations. - 4.
 All changes to the system made after the letting of the contract to comply with codes or the requirements of the Inspector, shall be made by the Contractor without cost to the Owner. - 5.
 If there is a discrepancy between manufacturer's recommendations and these specifications, the manufacturer's recommendations shall govern. - 6.
 If there are no local codes having jurisdiction, the current issue of the National Electrical Code shall be followed. - D. Permits, Fees, Taxes, Inspections: - 1.
 Procure all applicable permits and licenses. - 2.
 Abide by all laws, regulations, ordinances, and other rules of the State or Political Subdivision where the work is done, or as required by any duly constituted public authority. - 3.
 Pay all charges for permits or licenses. - 4.
 Pay all fees and taxes imposed by State, Municipal, and other regulatory bodies. - 5.
 Pay all charges arising out of required inspections by an authorized body. - 6.
 Pay all charges arising out of required contract document reviews associated with the project and as initiated by the Owner or authorized agency/consultant. - 7.
 Where applicable, all fixtures, equipment and materials shall be listed by Underwriter's Laboratories, Inc. or a nationally recognized testing organization.